CharterTechChair/Charter-Website/README.md

         python manage.py migrate
         python manage.py syncdb

-If you run into an error stating something along the lines of `ImportError: No module named blank` (the modules are `jquery, dajax, dajaxice, crispy_forms, storages, jsmin, ldap`), try running `pip install django-blank` (replacing blank with the module that can't be found)
+If you run into an error stating something along the lines of `ImportError: No module named blank` (the modules are `jquery, dajax, dajaxice, crispy_forms, storages, jsmin, ldap, boto`), try running `pip install django-blank` (replacing blank with the module that can't be found)

 **NB: ldap's module is `django-auth-ldap` not `django-ldap`**